GregerTomas/English/topics/parts-of-speech/verbs/tenses/present/present-tense.md

 > She **doesn't work** on weekends. 🆚 She **isn't working**.
 She's having lunch. <br/>
 > What **do you do**? 🆚 What **are you doing**? <br/>
 > Where **does he go** to school? 🆚 It's 10 o'clock.
 Where **is he going**? <br/>

+## Short answers

+We cannot use a meaning verb alone.

+> 🔴 Do you live here?
+Yes, I live. ➡ 🟢 Yes, I do. <br/>
+> 🔴 Do they work on weekends?
+Yes, they work. ➡ 🟢 Yes, they do. <br/>
+> 🔴 Does he love you? ➡ 🟢 No, he doesn't. <br/>